davidsantana06/sweet-server/README.md

 Once you have the files, create a `.env` file based on the template provided in `.env.example`.
 In this file, specify the following fields:

-- `SECRET_KEY` - Server secret key, which should be long and contain multiple characters;
+- `SECRET_KEY` — A secret key, which should be long and contain multiple characters.
-- `ALLOWED_HOSTS` - A list of addresses (or domains) allowed to make requests to the server, separated by space.
+- `ALLOWED_HOSTS` — A space-separated list of addresses (or domains) allowed to make requests to the server.

-Next, install the application dependencies using the command:
+Next, install the application dependencies with the following command:

 ```bash
 pip install -r requirements.txt